 A couple of weeks ago I attended the Samsung #GALAXYLIFE pop-up event at Yonge-Dundas Square in Toronto.
-At this event I had a chance to check out the their latest products including the Galaxy S8/S8+, Gear 360 and the new Gear VR.
+At this event, I had a chance to check out their latest products including the Galaxy S8/S8+, Gear 360 and the new Gear VR.

 Below are my quick impressions and thoughts after getting my hands and trying out their latest tech.

 I wasn’t a fan of the edge display on Galaxy S7 Edge, but they’ve noticeably improved the comfort of the edge display on the Galaxy S8.
 When I was using the S8, the edges never felt sharp or hindered my experience when using the phone.

 Samsung has called the display on the S8 the infinity display, and it was impressive to look at.
 It’s the phone equivalent of looking at an infinity pool, the display looks like it is melting over the edges of the phone and will add to the experience of watching movies, viewing photos and surfing the internet on this device.